Kraków Barbican

-The Kraków Barbican (Barbakan) is a barbican – a fortified outpost once connected to the city walls.
+The Barbican (Barbakan) is a barbican – a fortified outpost once connected to the city walls.
 It is a historic gateway leading into the Old Town of Kraków, Poland.
 The barbican is one of the few remaining relics of the complex network of fortifications and defensive barriers that once encircled the royal city of Kraków in the south of Poland.
 It currently serves as a tourist attraction and venue for a variety of exhibitions.

 Today the Barbican is under the jurisdiction of The Historical Museum of the City of Kraków.
 Tourists may tour its interior with its displays outlining the historical development of fortifications in Kraków.

 History

 The Gothic-style barbican, built around 1498, is one of only three such fortified outposts still surviving in Europe, and the best preserved.
 It is a moated cylindrical brick structure with an inner courtyard 24.4 meters in diameter, and seven turrets.
 Its 3-meter-thick walls hold 130 embrasures.
 The barbican was originally linked to the city walls by a covered passageway that led through St. Florian's Gate and served as a checkpoint for all who entered the city.

-The Poles built the barbican fearing an attack by the Ottoman Empire after the defeat of King John I Albert at the Battle of the Cosmin Forest.
+The Poles built the barbican fearing an attack by the Ottoman Empire after the defeat of King John I Albert at the Battle of the Cosmin Forest and on his way to Poland in Bukovina where 5,000 Polish soldiers were killed by the Turks.
+After these successive defeats, the Tatars and Ottomans, with the aid of their vassal Stephen of Moldavia, invaded the southeastern corners of Poland.
+This took place in the spring of 1498: after crossing the Dniester, the invaders ransacked Red Ruthenia and Podolia, capturing as much as a hundred thousand people and reaching as far as Przeworsk.
+The walls of Kraków were strengthened and additional fortifications such as the Barbican were built to defend the city in case the Ottomans reached it during the 1485–1503 Polish–Ottoman War.

 The Barbican participated in the defense of Kraków in 1587 against the Siege of Kraków (1587) by Maximilian III, Archduke of Austria, in the Siege of Kraków (1655) and the Siege of Kraków (1657), and Russian troops during the Polish–Russian War of 1792.

-The building was threatened with demolition early in the 19th Century.
+The building was threatened with demolition early in the 19th century.
 However, in 1817 two senators of the Free City of Kraków, Feliks Radwanski and Jan Librowski, convinced the Senate to preserve the Barbican and other parts of the old fortifications.